 Lower back pain can cause discomfort and limit your ability to participate in the activities you love.
-PAIN DOCTOR Pain & Regenerative Medicine offers Selective Nerve Root Block (SNRB) injections to patients suffering from lower back pain, neck pain and leg pain in the Dallas, Ft.
+OPTIMAL Pain & Regenerative Medicine offers Selective Nerve Root Block (SNRB) injections to patients suffering from lower back pain, neck pain and leg pain in the Dallas, Ft.
 Worth and Arlington area.
 A SNRB helps pin point the specific spinal nerve root that is inflamed or compressed within the lower back that is causing radiating pain.
 This treatment is a less invasive, longer-term pain relief solution for those experiencing lower back pain, neck pain, and lower and upper extremity pain as a result of irritated spinal nerves.
 A SNRB can also be used to treat certain forms of disc herniation.

 Causes of Nerve Root Pain